-The attorneys and staff of Hanlon Niemann & Wright have experience of 40 years and more.
-Trusted by clients for over 4 decades, we are here for you today.
+The attorneys and staff of Hanlon Niemann & Wright have more than 300+ years of legal experience.
+Trusted by clients spanning over 4 decades, we are here for you today.

 Take a minute or 2 to read about each of our attorneys, then call or email us today.